luckrupali/aurora-read-optimization/README.md

-# Aurora Read Optimization for Read-Heavy Applications
+# RDS + Aurora Optimization with Blue-Green Strategy

-This project showcases a real-world DevOps use case where an Amazon Aurora Cluster was configured for optimizing performance in a read-heavy application.
+This project documents a real-world production scenario where we optimized an Amazon RDS instance for cost and performance using blue-green deployment and later scaled reads using Aurora Reader endpoints.

 ---

 ## 🔧 Tools & Services Used

+- **Amazon RDS (PostgreSQL/MySQL)**
 - **Amazon Aurora Cluster**
-- **Amazon RDS (PostgreSQL/MySQL)**
-- **Reader & Writer Endpoints**
+- **Blue-Green Deployment Strategy**
+- **Instance Type Optimization**
 - **AWS CloudWatch**
 - **Ubuntu Server**
 - **SQL Queries**